Alan-R/rust-nanoprobe/README.md

 ## Virtualized environments
  * In an ideal world, nanoprobes operate at the lowest level available (bare hardware, or virtual machines)
- * Putting nanoprobes into containers is to be avoided.
+ * Putting nanoprobes into all containers is to be avoided.
 A privileged daemonset is a much better idea.

 # About communication
  * All communication between nanoprobes and the CMA is reliable, encrypted and digitally signed with public key encryption.
- * Heartbeats between nanoprobes are unsigned, unencrypted, and unreliable.
+ * Heartbeats between nanoprobes are unsigned, unencrypted, and unreliable UDP packets.í
  * Nanoprobes are *given* the public key of the CMA.
  * The CMA learns of the public keys of nanoprobes when they initialize.
    TOFU (trust on first use) is used to validate nanoprobe keys.